monkeyshoulders/Web-Perf-Optimization/README.md

 - Inling of CSS properties to speed page loads
 - Moved style and link tags associated with CSS and JS to bottom of body in HTML to reduce reder blocking
 - JS files were changed to load asynchronusly
-- Modified main.js to fix forced sychronus layout issues on lines
+- Modified main.js to fix forced sychronus layout issues on lines lkasdlkjsjsdflkjsadjbnsvjhsdkjhfd
-        - *main.js* line 549 asdkjbsadhsaoifjknsdf
-        - *main.js* line 463 lkjasdlfkhasdkjhfkjhsdf

 #### Resources used to complete this project ####